 Your OA balances can be used to pay for insurance premiums on your Dependant’s Protection Scheme (DPS) and Home Protection Scheme (HPS).

-The DPS is an opt-out term insurance covering CPF members for a maximum sum assured of $46,000 up to age 60.
+The DPS is an opt-out low cost term insurance covering CPF members for a maximum sum assured of $46,000 up to age 60.
 Payouts will be made to insured members and their families should the insured member pass away, suffer from terminal illness or total permanent disability.

 The HPS is a mortgage-reducing insurance protecting CPF members and their families against losing their HDB flat in the event of death, terminal illness or total permanent disability, up to age 65 or when the housing loans are paid up (whichever is earlier).
 You have to be insured under HPS if you are using your CPF savings to pay for your monthly mortgage.
-Do note that it only applies to HDB flats, and not for private properties.
+Do note that this insurance only applies to HDB flats, and not for private properties.

 You can also use your MA balances to pay MediShield Life premiums, as well as a portion of your Integrated Shield Plan (IP) premiums, up to $300 (for those 40 and younger), $600 (for those between 41 and 70) or $900 (for those 71 and above).
 You can also use your MA balances to pay for the current ElderShield (and future CareShield Life) premiums.

 MediShield Life is a basic national health insurance plan, which helps to pay for large hospital bills and selected costly outpatient treatments.
-IPs are additional private insurance coverage allowing you to opt for treatment in higher class wards or private hospitals.
+ISPs are additional private insurance coverage allowing you to opt for treatment in higher class wards or private hospitals.

 ElderShield and CareShield Life are severe disability insurance schemes which provide basic financial protection for those who require long-term care.